eclipse-iceoryx/iceoryx2/integrations/ros2/tunnel-cli/README.md

 # iox2-tunnel-ros2

+> [!IMPORTANT]
+> The ROS 2 integrations are currently prototypes and require validation in
+> real ROS 2 workflows.
+Only recommended for experiementation in development
+> deployments.
+>
+> If encountering issues, create an issue to help us converge to stability.

 CLI running the tunnel that bridges iceoryx2 services and ROS 2 topics.

 ## Coupling to ROS 2 workspaces